-All FED 104/200 students will be administered the MTAI and the Strong-Campbell Interest Inventory in order that the advisor might be able to counsel the student more effectively in the area of his/her educational needs and goals.
+All FED 104/200 students will be administered Interest inventories in order that the advisor might be able to counsel the student more effectively in the area of his/her educational needs and goals.
 Once per quarter these tests will be administered for transfer students and certification students.
 Prior to the admission to Professional Education, the student will have an interpretative interview with his/her advisor.